 Credit Losses: In June 2016, the FASB updated the accounting guidance related to measurement of credit losses on financial instruments, which requires financial assets measured at amortized cost to be presented at the net amount expected to be collected.
 This updated guidance is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-Early adoption is permitted.
-We are currently evaluating the impact on the Company's Consolidated Financial Statements.
+The Company is currently evaluating the impact on its Consolidated Financial Statements.